 Eleven of the top 20 countries for plastic pollution are in Asia, the study found, with China at No. 1.
 Other countries in the top 20 include Brazil, Egypt and Nigeria — and the U.S. at No. 20.
 The U.S. has well-developed infrastructure for managing solid waste, but it also has dense coastal populations who use a lot of plastic.
-About 40 percent of the total U.S. population lives in coastal counties, according to a 2010 government report, with an average density of 446 people per square mile.
+About 40 percent of the total U.S. population lives in coastal counties, with an average density of 446 people per square mile.
 Overall, Americans generate 2.6 kilograms (5.7 pounds) of trash per capita every day, 13 percent of which is plastic.

 It's helpful to know how much plastic is flowing into the oceans, but this is still just the tip of the iceberg.
 While plastic can "photodegrade" in sunlight and crumble amid churning waves, it doesn't truly break down like more biodegradable materials do.
 And with roughly 321 million cubic miles of ocean on Earth, researchers are still struggling to assess the scope of our plastic problem.